serenapalumbo/minerva-app/README.md

 Let the Roman goddess of wisdom and arts Minerva inspire your works!

+Here you can check our Behance project: https://www.behance.net/gallery/172964705/UIUX-App-Design-Minerva

 ## Setup
 To use the app, you should build it on an iPad via XCode.